Azure/azure-sdk-for-net/README.md

 }
 ```

-The following code will create a new (empty) Cloud Service in the Windows Azure fabric.
+The following code will create a new (empty) Cloud Service in the Windows Azure subscription.

 ```csharp
 var cloudServiceName = "MyCloudService";